ImanMontajabi/CF-dns-manager/README.md

 # Usage
 **Creating a DNS Record**

-To create a new DNS record, run the `create_ip.py` script:
+To create new DNS records, run the `create_ip.py` script:
 ```
 python create_ip.py
 ```